timlabs/uscode/United States Code/TITLE 20-EDUCATION/CHAPTER 44-CAREER AND TECHNICAL EDUCATION/SUBCHAPTER I-CAREER AND TECHNICAL EDUCATION ASSISTANCE TO THE STATES/Part A-Allotment and Allocation.md

   * Notwithstanding any other provision of law or regulation, the Secretary shall not require the use of a restricted indirect cost rate for grants issued under this section.

 #### (d) Applications
 * To be eligible to receive a grant under this section, a tribally controlled postsecondary career and technical institution that is not receiving Federal assistance under title I of the Tribally Controlled Colleges and Universities Assistance Act of 1978 (25 U.S.C.
-1802 et seq.) or the Navajo Community College Act (25 U.S.C.
-640a et seq.) shall submit to the Secretary an application at such time, in such manner, and containing such information as the Secretary may require.
+1802 et seq.) or the Navajo Community College Act (Public Law 92–189; 85 Stat.
+646) shall submit to the Secretary an application at such time, in such manner, and containing such information as the Secretary may require.

 #### (e) Expenses
 * #### (1) In general